LumiSpy/lumispy/doc/source/user_guide/introduction.rst

 <https://hyperspy.org/hyperspy-doc/current/user_guide/signal.html>`_.
 When
 the LumiSpy library is installed, these additional signal types are directly available to HyperSpy.
-To print all available specialised :external:py:class:`hyperspy.signal.BaseSignal` subclasses installed in your system call the :external:py:func:`hyperspy.utils.print_known_signal_types` function:
+To print all available specialised :external:py:class:`hyperspy.signal.BaseSignal` subclasses installed in your ystem call the :external:py:func:`hyperspy.utils.print_known_signal_types`
+ function:

 .. code-block:: python